ibi-group/git-it-together/README.md

 ##### `SLACK_BOT_USER_NAME`

-The username of your Pr.
-Police bot on slack.
+The username of your git-it-together bot on slack.
 The username of the bot as defined in Slack must match this environment variable in order for the bot to work!
-Default: `pr-police`.
+Default: `git-it-together`.

 ##### `TIMES_TO_RUN`